Get our top picks to pair with your favorite Mexican dishes, elegant ceviche to savory tacos

 Pair with: Ceja 2008 Pinot Noir.
 The earthy berry fruit in the wine makes the sweetness of the fresh eggplant pop; a hint of sassafras doubles the effect.

 The deep flavor in this long-braised lamb dish belies the minimal labor it takes to make it.
-You don’t even need to brown
+You don’t even need to brown the lamb.

 Recipe: Easy Lamb Birria